teachen-ch/voty/README.md

 ### Let's bring democracy to schools!

 ### About
-Voty is a project sponsored by the prototypefund.ch
+Voty is a project sponsored by https://prototypefund.opendata.ch